tencent cloud

 Deleting a Policy

-1. In the policy list, find the policy you want to delete, and click Delete in the Operation column.
+1. In the policy list, locate the target policy and click Delete in the Operation column.

-2. In the pop-up prompt box, click Delete to complete the deletion.
+2. In the pop-up dialog box, click Delete to complete the deletion.

 Was this page helpful?